Movie Central (Philippines)

-Movie Central was a Philippine pay television channel created by ABS-CBN and one of the freemium channels of ABS-CBN TVplus.
+Movie Central was a Philippine pay television channel created by ABS-CBN and one of the freemium channels of ABS-CBN TV Plus.
 The channel's programming consists of mainly foreign and Hollywood movies.
 It was the second digital terrestrial television-exclusive movie channel after Cine Mo!, which also airs Hollywood and foreign movies in original English audio.
 Movie Central operated daily from 7:00 AM to 1:00 AM of the following day.
 It was available for a free-trial basis from July 30, 2018, to May 5, 2020, alongside O Shopping (standalone DTV), Asianovela Channel, Jeepney TV, and Myx.

-Movie Central permanently ceased broadcasting on May 5, 2020, due to the cease-and-desist order issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida against ABS-CBN.
+Movie Central permanently ceased broadcasting as a standalone digital premium channel on May 5, 2020, due to the cease-and-desist order issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida against ABS-CBN.
 On September 10, 2020, the NTC reclaimed all frequencies assigned to ABS-CBN.

-Most of the films aired on Movie Central were moved to Kapamilya Channel via Movie Central Presents movie presentation block which airs during late night hours, exclusive to pay cable and satellite television, replacing O Shopping.
+Most of the films aired on Movie Central were moved to Kapamilya Channel via Movie Central Presents movie block, which airs during late-night hours, exclusive to pay cable and satellite television, replacing O Shopping.
+It began its simulcast on All TV on January 2, 2026, until 2:00AM of the following day, thus marking its partial return to both free-to-air television and especially digital channel 16 in Mega Manila and regional channels previously held by ABS-CBN after almost 6 years, with The Commuter being the first film to air on the same night.
+Its simulcast on All TV quietly ended on February 16, 2026.

 Final programming

 Content

 Movie Central carried films from various Hollywood film studios (Walt Disney Studios, 20th Century Studios, Warner Bros.
-Pictures, Paramount Pictures, Columbia Pictures, Universal Pictures, Metro-Goldwyn-Mayer and selected independent film studios).
+Pictures, Paramount Pictures, Skydance Media, Columbia Pictures, Universal Pictures, Lionsgate Films, Metro-Goldwyn-Mayer and selected independent film studios).